davidallen353/wmata-gtfs/README.md

 # wmata-gtfs
-My attempt to develop a REST API for accessing the Washington Metro's GTFS API.
+My attempt to develop a python module for accessing the Washington Metro's GTFS API.

+***THIS IS NOT CURRENTLY WORKING***